 17. Grab a coffee from Salvage Design in Warana and browse their beautiful range of vintage, up-cycled and pre-loved furniture and home decor.

-20. Pick strawberries fresh from the from the Palmview Strawberry Fields and while you’re there try a scoop or two of the cafe’s homemade ice-cream.
+20. Pick strawberries fresh from the at Strawberry Fields in Palmview.
+While you’re there, try a scoop or two of the cafe’s homemade ice-cream.

 21. Get your rockabilly on and order the famous BEST BURGER at Ricks Garage retro diner in Palmwoods.

 23. Spot humpback whales on a luxury cruise with Whale One from June – November every year.